k2view-academy/K2View-Academy/articles/19_Broadway/22_broadway_flow_inner_flows.md

 An inner flow can be run using of the following [built-in Actor types](04_built_in_actor_types.md):

-* **InnerFlow** Actor, executes a Broadway flow.
+* **InnerFlow** Actor executes a Broadway flow.
 Input and output arguments reflect the inputs and outputs of external arguments to and from the inner flow.
 * **InnerFlowDynamic** Actor, extends an **InnerFlow** Actor.
 The Actor can receive a flow name and a map of input arguments with their values **at run-time**.
 The output is a map of an inner flow's output arguments and their respective values.
-* **InnerFlowAsync** Actor, executes a Broadway flow asynchronously in a thread pool.
-When called, the **InnerFlowAsync** Actor returns immediately once a working thread becomes available.
-When the execution of the attached flow is completed, the **InnerFlowAsync** Actor waits for all threads to be completed.
-It then returns non-empty results obtained from completed flows.
+* **InnerFlowAsync** Actor executes a Broadway flow asynchronously in a thread pool.
+  * When called, the **InnerFlowAsync** Actor returns immediately once a working thread becomes available.
+  * When the execution of the main flow is completed, it waits for all threads (of the **InnerFlowAsync** Actor) to be completed.
+The main flow then returns non-empty results obtained from completed flows.
 Empty results are not saved.
-* **InnerFlowJoin** Actor, waits for all pending tasks of an **InnerFlowAsync** Actor to be completed.
+* **InnerFlowJoin** Actor waits for all pending tasks of an **InnerFlowAsync** Actor to be completed.
 The **remaining** output argument (number of flows remaining to be completed) of the **InnerFlowAsync** Actor must be linked to the **remaining** input argument of the **InnerFlowJoin** Actor.
 The execution is completed once the number of remaining tasks is 0.

 When running a flow with inner flows, they can also be debugged.
 You can debug the inner flow either by supplying the debug arguments or by running the outer flow while opening an inner flow in a separate tab and setting its break points.
 The flow’s execution stops when it reaches the inner flow's break points.